Department of Physics

 American Institute of Physics

-Homework #3: Do not turn this in since there is a test in the lab next week.
+Homework #3: Do not turn this in since there is a test next week.
 I will post my solutions so that you can check your own work.
+Note: It's never a good idea not do the work and to just look at my solutions and (most likely) agree with them.
+You always need to do these things yourself first and then "grade" your own work.

 - The image below shows a gravity map from the Camaguey district in Cuba from a survey in WWII.
 This shows a chromite ore body, ρ=4,000 kg/m3 in background with density 2,550 kg/m3.
 The gravity contours are listed in units of mgal.